PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 }
 ```

-If you are checking for proper errors, do that in a `try/catch`, and then check `FullyQualifiedErrorId`
+If you are checking for proper errors, do that in a `try/catch`, and then check `FullyQualifiedErrorId`.
+Checking against `FullyQualifiedErrorId` is recommended because it does not change based on culture as an error message might.
 ```
 ...
 it "Get-Item on a nonexisting file should have error PathNotFound" {